droogmic/franz-roundcube-plugin/README.md

 ### Hermes webmail for University of Cambridge

 To install simply drag and drop the hermes directory into the Franz plugin directory.
+A downside is that it regularly logs out.